-Outdoor amenity space shall be provided and may include green space, courtyards, plazas, water features, amphitheaters, patios, rooftops, art, dog parks, playgrounds, pavilions, sport courts, community gardens and other public elements.
+Outdoor Amenity Space shall be provided and may include green space, courtyards, plazas, water features, amphitheaters, patios, rooftops, art, dog parks, playgrounds, pavilions, sport courts, community gardens and other public elements.
 It should be designed and furnished to encourage activity and create comfortable space for all to enjoy.
-The outdoor amenity space shall include trees for shade along with other landscaped areas that coordinate with the overall site development.
+All Outdoor Amenity Space must be open to public use, resident-only or access-controlled private areas do not count.
+The Outdoor Amenity Space shall include trees for shade along with other landscaped areas that coordinate with the overall site development.
 When possible, use these green spaces or plazas to link adjoining buildings and provide clear connections to pedestrian circulation routes.
 Conceptual examples of those spaces are as follows: